SeBassTian23/react-data-viewer/public/help/md/aliases.md

 The **New Name** will now be available across the app and the analysis done will be updated accordingly.

-Duplicates are possible but it is not recommended, as you probably have an issue distingushing them.
+> [!note] Duplicates are possible but it is not recommended, as you probably have an issue distingushing them.
 During the whole analysis the original parameter names are kept in the background and can be reverted to at any point.

 ## Parameter Aliases